Kojo-Jr/TransBorder-Freight-Data-Analysis/README.md

 ## Methodology
 The analysis follows the **CRISP-DM** framework:
-1. Business Understanding
+1. Business Understanding: Defining the project objectives and data-related goals.
-2. Data Understanding
+2. Data Understanding: Exploring and assessing the quality of the data.
-3. Data Preparation
+3. Data Preparation: Cleaning and transforming data for analysis.
-4. Modelling
+4. Modelling: Applying analytical and machine learning techniques (where applicable).
-5. Evaluation
+5. Evaluation: Interpreting results and validating insights.
-6. Deployment
+6. Deployment: Communicating findings and actionable strategies to stakeholders.

 ## Tools
 - **R**: Data analysis and visualisation.